skamalad/shikhsha_final/README.md

 *   Groups of users which are going to be visible in the reset tool _must_ include a prefix that you specify for controlling user search.
 The prefix needs to be prepended to the group name, not the email address.
 *   The user who is responsible for resetting passwords must be a member of the group which they want to reset passwords for.
 *   If the two prerequisites above are not met, then a group (and subsequently users of the group) which is expected to be visible in the application will not be available.
-*   Nested groups (groups within a group) are not supported within the Shikhsha application itself.
+*   Nested groups (groups within a group) are not supported within the Shikhsha application itself and are logically filtered out so end users will not see them.
 *   Nested groups _are_ supported by Identity-Aware Proxy, which streamlines management of accounts allowed to access the Shikhsha application.

 ---